 As part of the Council's Risk Management policy, certain categories of risk are not covered through a conventional insurance policy with an insurance company.
 In these circumstances the Council has a self-insurance arrangement which makes provision against potentially material risks.
+The Council has decided not to insure itself either through self-insurance or an insurance company against the theft of contents from Council premises.
 The provision disclosed below has been made taking into account all known liabilities likely to be incurred by the Council in respect of self-insured and uninsured losses.
-There is no set pattern for settlement of outstanding claims or provisions made for future claims.
-Settlement profiles are established by the happening of the event, the inclination of the potential claimant and the availability of Court time.
-The Council has no control over these factors.
 As well as operating its own Insurance Fund, the Council is also responsible for running off the ex-Tayside Regional Council Fund and the balance of the ex-Dundee District Council Fund.